 The ayurveda system is based more on promotion of the physical, mental, and spiritual well-being and balance than on treatment of illness.
 Modern medicine has long paid attention to the pathological state of various ailments and has been primarily concerned with treatment of the disease and symptoms.
 Ayurveda, on the other hand, treats the whole being, going to the root cause of the discomfort and its aggravation and giving a basic plan of action for disease prevention.
 Modern medicine only recently has turned its direction toward preventive aspects.

 Ancient Rishis of India conceived that our cosmos is made of five basic elements of matter: space, air, fire, water, and earth.
 Man, too, is made from these five basic elements.
 According to the modern science of physics, all matter is made of molecules and atoms.
 More recently, studies have revealed that these atoms may be further reduced to the minutest quantum fluff, which may be ten million to one hundred million times smaller than the smallest of atoms.
 At the quantum level, energy and matter are transferable; the particles move constantly.
 At that level, the rock on a mountain is no more a static and immovable entity, but there is a lot of quantum activity going on.
 The matter and energy are not destructible.
-These may change shape and form but in reality, they do not decrease or increase.
 Thus, we may be breathing the very same air that our ancestors breathed five thousand years ago—or perhaps even five million years ago!85

 Vata types, like their constituents of space and air, move quickly and lightly.
 When vata is aggravated, it brings on the vata qualities of being dry, rough, and mobile, because water is not a part of them.
 In such cases, people are more likely to suffer from anxiety, insomnia, nervous disorders, arthritis, and constipation.
 All the vata therapies must be directed toward nurturing, moistening, and calming.
 They may benefit from good rest and sleep.
 They should avoid over-stimulation and emotionally tense situations.
-Foods may be warm, tasty, spiced, and with plenty of warm fluids.
 Vata types should avoid iced drinks, sodas, caffeine, and dry, rough foods.
 Heavy oils, such as sesame, may be used for massage.
 Meditation, pranic breathing, calming and grounding yoga exercises would play a major part in balancing vata.

 Pitta types constitute the fire and water and are hot, sharp, and acidic.
 They are of medium bone structure, muscular, and can gain or lose weight easily.
 They are pink and oily in complexion.
 They are irritable and impatient in temperament but are forceful and aggressive in nature.
 They spend their energies moderately.
 All the pitta therapies should be cooling and calming.
 They should avoid over-exertion, as they may burn out.
 They must relax in nature.
 They are ambitious and have drive.
 They have a sharp intellect and are prone to anger.
 They also are prone to rashes, inflammation, and ulcers.
 They must plan to cool down.
 Foods that are sweet, bitter and astringent, cooling, and alkaline in nature, such as fruits and juices, would be recommended.
 Alcohol, tobacco, and coffee must be avoided.
-Hot spices may be reduced.
 Massage with cool and light oils, such as coconut and sunflower.
-Calming asanas (yogic postures) are useful.

 Kapha types likewise are made of water and earth and are heavy, oily, cold, and steady.
 They are strong and tend to gain weight easily.
 They have a heavy and prolonged sleep.
 They are usually easygoing.
 They are self-centered but are also loyal and steady.
 They are lethargic in nature.
 All therapies are directed toward reducing, stimulating, and drying.
 They are also more vulnerable to colds, congestion, and diabetes.
 Dry massage or light oil, such as mustard, may be used.
 Stimulating asanas (yogic postures) are advised.